AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md

    ![](assets/image2015-2-26-14-3a34-3a33.png)

-1. To schedule your event, select **Schedule View** and click it in the calendar to open the popup.
+1. To schedule your event, select **[!UICONTROL Schedule View]** and click it in the calendar to open the popup.
 Enter dates and times.

    ![](assets/image2016-3-25-14-3a17-3a33.png)

-1. Slide the bar to **Confirmed** when you're done.
+1. Slide the bar to **[!UICONTROL Confirmed]** when you're done.

    ![](assets/image2016-3-25-14-3a18-3a13.png)